kormyen/home/README.md

 See [to do list](https://kor.nz/notes/home-to-do)

+## Dev Run
+In Visual Studio Code:
+- right click on `index.html` and choose `Open with Live Server`.
+In Browser:
+- remove `/index.html` from the URL.

+## Dev Publish
+In Terminal:
+- `cd` to project directory.
+- `vercel` to upload project.

+## Production Publish
+In Terminal:
+- `cd` to project directory.
+- `vercel --prod` to upload project.

 ## Dependencies
 - The human-readable data structures [Indental](https://wiki.xxiivv.com/#indental) and [Tablatal](https://wiki.xxiivv.com/#tablatal) created by [Neauoire](http://wiki.xxiivv.com).
 - [vercel](https://vercel.com/download) for server hosting management.